 - Heat two tablespoons of butter or chicken fat in a heavy dutch oven or cast iron skillet.

-- Add onions, celery, carrots, broccoli and saute until tender (about 5 minutes).
+- Add onions, celery, carrots, broccoli, and rosemary and saute until tender (about 5 minutes).

 - Add white flour; stir until vegetables are coated.
 Add peas.